On This Day In Judy Garland’s Life And Career – March 30

 March-30,-1958-DUBBING-JUDY-The_Miami_News

-March 30, 1958: If you’ve ever wondered who dubbed Judy in the German language versions of her films, well now you know.
+March 30, 1958: If you’ve ever wondered who dubbed Judy in German versions of her films, well, now you know.
 It was Marion Degler.
-I’ve seen the German dubbed version of Easter Parade on German TV and Ms. Degler did a good job.
-The songs were not dubbed but included subtitles so everyone still got to hear Judy sing.
+I’ve seen the German-dubbed version of Easter Parade on German TV, and Ms. Degler did a good job.
+The songs were not dubbed but included subtitles, so everyone still got to hear Judy sing.

 March 30, 1958: Judy managed to get through the first two songs of her act at the Town and Country on this night, then announced that she had been fired and left the stage.
-Judy had developed severe colitis shortly after opening at the venue but had somehow managed to get through her shows until this night when the manager of the club fired her.
+Judy had developed severe colitis shortly after opening at the venue but had somehow managed to get through her shows until this night when the club’s manager fired her.

 Judy claimed that she was assaulted by the club’s manager, Ben Maksik, as she left the stage.
-Maksik told reporters that he had paid Judy an advance of $40k although Judy denied it claiming she hadn’t seen any money from the engagement.
-Meanwhile, New York state put a lien on her salary for $5,500 in back taxes.
-Maksik claimed that Judy told him she wouldn’t appear unless she received the balance of the salary for the rest of the engagement.
+Maksik told reporters that he had paid Judy an advance of $40k, although Judy denied it, claiming she hadn’t seen any money from the engagement.
+Meanwhile, New York State put a lien on her salary for $5,500 in back taxes.
+Maksik claimed that Judy told him she wouldn’t appear unless she received the balance of the wages for the rest of the engagement.
 She was receiving $25k per week and wanted the $50k balance before going on.
-He then tried to persuade her to not go on stage because he could see that she was sick.
-Judy got through the first two songs then announced that she had a “terrible case of laryngitis” and walked off saying she had been fired.
+He then tried to persuade her not to go on stage because he could see she was sick.
+Judy got through the first two songs, then announced that she had a “terrible case of laryngitis” and walked off, saying she had been fired.

 Photos: Three shots of Judy backstage (captions below) plus newspaper clippings detailing the event.